jwedj/ArduinoCrashCourse/README.md

 ❤️ OU ACM

                                             ******Project Descriptions*****
-  Accelerometer Servo: USE THE FORCE (equals mass times acceleration) to control a servo motor with your hand using an accelerometer!!!
+  Accelerometer Servo: USE THE FORCE (equals mass times acceleration) to control a servo motor with your hand!!!
+         Use an accelerometer to control a servo.
 Attach the accelerometer to a glove or directly to your hand, and make a motor move            by changing your hand's position!

   "Garduino": Soil moisture tracker!
       Garduino prints out messages in the serial monitor to let you know if your plant's soil moisure levels are A-okay, or if it's time       to water!!!
 Try adding a temperature sensor, or maybe even an irrigation system to Garduino!
 Come up with a way other than serial       monitor to keep track of your plant.
 Concept from http://www.instructables.com/id/Garduino-Gardening-Arduino/